HawaiianSpy/blipvert/README.md

 ******************************

-# The Ten-Cent Tour Of The API
+# Ten-Cent Tour Of The API

 Read the header files for the details.
 Fairly self-explainatory.